emmajanedrews/base-template/_posts/2017-09-12-in-search-of-a-home-near-school-try-hoboken.md

 {% include pullquote.html %}

-New construction and Quality Public and Charter Schools have encouraged families with kids to move to the area—here, schools for younger children are free.
+New construction and Quality Public and Charter Schools have encouraged families with kids to move to the area—here, schools for younger children are free to.
+In Hoboken Children ages 3 and up can enroll for a free highly praised Public education.
 Additionally, **Hoboken receives high scores for walkability, restaurants, and nightlife.**

 People come from the New York area to take advantage of the city’s schools to save money— **private schools can cost thousands of dollars elsewhere.**